 Q1.
-Explain the changes in the Digital Numbers for the two fires for the 3 bands shown i.e. whether red, near-IR, mid-IR decreased or increased through the 3 dates and why.
+Explain the changes in the Digital Numbers for the two fires for the 3 bands shown i.e. whether red, near-IR, SWIR decreased or increased between the 3 dates and why.
 Don't use the colour guns RGB to explain e.g. Green went up, although you may in conclusion say 'this is why it appears' this way on the image.
-Do this by examining DN values inside and just outside the fire area for similar forest or by comparing the two Landsat 5 images, as the DNs all change in 2015 with 16 bit data.
-You can't easily compare 8 bit and 16 bit data values !
-Two small dark objects also newly appeared on the 2008 image, maybe new lakes or not.
-One is \sim 331500E, 5918500N; the other \sim 333250E 5937000N - scroll around to find these locations or input them using the +x,y button (enter) .. cursor should move there.
-An interpretation question: Q2.
-What are they ... and why are they there ? (one stays in the 2015 image, the other is not present) Another change is the vegetation seems to be advancing up the alpine slopes thru time. - check it out !
+Do this by examining DN values inside and just outside the fire area for similar forest or by comparing the two Landsat 5 images, as the DNs all change in 2015 with 16-bit data.
+You can't easily compare 8 bit and 16 bit data values ..
+Two small dark objects appeared on the 2008 image, maybe new lakes or maybe not.
+One is at ~331500E, 5918500N; the other at ~333250E 5937000N - scroll around to find these locations or better - input them using the +x,y button (enter) .. cursor should move there.
+Use the zoom in button to find them.
+An interpretation question - look around where they are for the answers:

-Finally there is evidence of glacier retreat, though this is compounded with less snow in 2015, as it is 2 weeks later in the year.
+Q2.
+What are the two dark objects that appear in 2008 ... and why are they there ? (one stays in the 2015 image, the other is gone in 2015) Another change is the vegetation seems to be advancing up the alpine slopes thru time. - check it out \dots Finally there is evidence of glacier retreat, though this is compounded with less seasonal snow in 2015, as it is two weeks later in the year.
 Zoom in on the glaciers to see some definite retreat and also new meltwater lakes where there used to be ice.
-You can also see where glaciers used to be in the Little Ice Age (~1400-1850).. see for example, the area surrounding 330500E, 5924000N There are tricky areas hidden by dark shadows plus debris cover e.g. 341000, 5922000 General repeat notes:
+You can also see where glaciers used to be in the Little Ice Age (~1400-1850).. see for example, the general area surrounding 330500E, 5924000N There are tricky areas hidden by dark shadows plus debris cover e.g. 341000, 5922000 General repeat notes: